bleargh45/Data-FormValidator-Filters-WikiTrim/README.md

 `Data::FormValidator::Filters::WikiTrim` provides a slightly different `trim` filter than the default.
 Rather than trimming _all_ leading/trailing whitespace, we trim all leading _blank lines_ and all trailing whitespace.
-In a wikified field, leading spaces on the first line could be important so they need to be preserved (while leading blank lines aren't important and could be trimmed out).
+In a wikitext field, leading spaces on the first line could be important so they need to be preserved (while leading blank lines aren't important and could be trimmed out).